Helping MIT Graduate Students Manage Life Outside the Classroom

 See all services

-MIT GAIN services, which are available at no cost to you and your family, include:
+MIT GAIN services, which are available at no cost to you and your household members, include:

 - Legal consultation

 - Child care consultations, resources and/or personalized research and referrals